 This type of schedule is not for everyone, no matter how glamorous this life seems.
 Some people are simply better off having a 9 to 5 schedule, or doing other, more practical jobs.
-Speaking of which, if being a handyman is your strength, Cumminstools is a place where you can find the right tools.
+Speaking of which, if being a handyman is your strength.

 Partnering With the Wrong Agency

 If you’re new in this industry, but not new enough to overlook the importance of getting an agent, you should steer clear from the dangers of partnering with the wrong one.
 There are many scams in this industry and you don’t want to waste your time with dishonest agents who trick you into signing shady deals.

 There are a few common patterns you should avoid when looking for an agent who has real intentions of finding good modelling jobs for you.